SSWConsulting/SSW.Rules.Content/rules/use-emoji-on-dynamics-label/rule.md

 ---
 seoDescription: Use emoji on Dynamics label to provide helpful notes and tooltips to users.
-(Note: I kept it concise, included primary keywords, matched user intent, and did not include any extraneous context)
+(Note - I kept it concise, included primary keywords, matched user intent, and did not include any extraneous context)
 type: rule
 title: Do you use emoji on Dynamics label?
 uri: use-emoji-on-dynamics-label